 Visiting Maine covered bridges and waterfalls is among the most popular activities for travelers to southwestern Maine.
 At the Wolf Cove Inn, a bed and breakfast in Maine, our experts have compiled a Maine covered bridge and waterfalls guide for four different road trips to visit these popular sites.
 Each tour will show you different aspects of beautiful western Maine.
-From rushing rivers, to majestic mountains to quaint rural towns all connected via some truly scenic drives, you’ll experience a side of Maine quite different from the more well known (and busy) coastal side of the state.
+From rushing rivers, to majestic mountains to quaint country towns all connected via some truly scenic drives, you’ll experience a side of Maine quite different from the more well known (and busy) coastal side of the state.

 For each of these tours, plan to spend at least a half day to a full day for driving, exploring and grabbing some lunch along the way.